joelpaf97/authorizer-app/README.md

 Before launching the application, you need to install the required dependencies.

+You need to navigate to the root directory of the project where is located.
+Open a terminal window and use the cd command to change directories:

+For example if you cloned the project on your Documents here is the path you need (FOR WINDOWS)

+cd C:\Users\joelp\Documents\authorizer-app

+(EXAMPLE PATH FOR MACOS)
+cd ~/Documents/authorizer-app

 Open a terminal in your project directory and run the following command:

 npm install